buchunju/argparser/README.md

 ### Add_option ###
 Takes a_name as long name, alt_name as short name, desc as option description is_parsed reference to where to store a boolean true if the argument has been passed though cmd, is_required is true if option is required.
 ```c++
     void add_option(const char* a_name, const char* alt_name, bool *is_parsed,
                     const char* desc, bool is_required);
 ```
 Argument type for the type of value parsed.
 Argument ref reference to where to store the value.
 ```c++
         void add_option(const char* a_name, const char* alt_name, bool *is_parsed,
                     arg_type type, void* ref, const char* desc,  bool is_required);
 ```

-Testing
+Testing.
 -------

 ### Compiling the test file ###
     make

-Examples
+Example.
 --------
 ```c++
     bool age_parsed   = false;